 Recognize when a stock is a genuine loser, so you can walk away and minimize your losses.
-And remember that when you use an automated investment service, like Betterment, it automatically adjusts your portfolio to protect you from stocks that are in trouble.
+If you use an automated investment service, or robo-advisory, your portfolio will be adjusted automatically to protect you when a stock is in trouble.

 "Buy and hold" is a common, long-term investment strategy that calls for sticking with a stock even when it's having a bad day — or month.

 Buffett's approach might be called "buy and hold and hold."
 As he likes to tell his Berkshire Hathaway shareholders, "Our favorite holding period is forever."